Mirror83/miscalleneous-bash/README.md

 An alternative to this can be to use the `open` command with the `mailto` url.
 This assumes that the default email application is set.

-The implementation needs to be made general so that it can "mail-merge" any message and for any set of recepients with any subject line.
-Ideally, I would like this to be achieved by allowing one to pass in the recepients file, the subject line and the message file instead of them being hard-coded into the script.
-But it satisfies its corresponding question (no. 7) as is.
+You can user the data in the [./mail-merge](./mail-merge/) and the subject "Invitation to Innovation Incubation" to confirm it works as expected.

 The script was tested with Firefox but did not work with Chrome.
 Chrome completely ignored the `mailto` url when trying to pass it through the terminal.